lucachr/nitrogen/README.md

 Install dependencies
 ---------------------

-To install your package with the required dependencies, download it with
+To install a package with the required dependencies, download it with

 ```
     go get -d PACKAGE